George Kittle: Personal life

 Kittle married Claire Till on April 9, 2019.
-The couple met at the University of Iowa, where Claire played basketball.
-Kittle has stated that he has been an avid fan of the Chicago Bears since childhood.

-Kittle's sister Emma is married to Cody Ponce.
+They met at the University of Iowa, where Claire played basketball.
+Kittle has stated that he has been an avid Chicago Bears fan since childhood.
+Kittle's older sister Emma is married to Cody Ponce.

-Kittle is a fan of professional wrestling, having cited Penta as his favorite wrestler, and uses his "Cero Miedo" (Spanish for "No Fear") taunt when he gets a first down.
+Kittle is a fan of professional wrestling, having cited Penta as his favorite wrestler, and uses his signature taunt when he gets a first down.
 When the 49ers played in Mexico City in 2022, Kittle was given a 49ers themed lucha mask from Penta.

+Other ventures

+He has appeared in multiple TV commercials including the NFL, Little Caesars, Old Spice, Zenni Optical, Ritz Crackers, the Real Heroes Project.